SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 SaaS buyers typically move through four distinct stages, and your keyword strategy needs to cover all of them:

-• Decision stage: Buyers are ready to act.
+• Decision stage: Buyers ready to act.
 They search for terms like "[Product] free trial" or "[Product] demo."
 Conversion rates here are the highest.

 SaaS buyer journey funnel diagram showing four stages from problem-aware to decision with keyword types and conversion indicators at each level.